rustyeddy/rustyeddy.com/content/software/testing.md

 > TODO Reference to TDD

-Testing movements can be taken to far, so like all other things "Software Development" there is a balance that must be achieved suitable for the application.
+Testing movements can be taken to far, for example spending a lot of time writing tests that are effectively worthless just for the sake of writing a test.

-Here are some _requirements_ for a full good software development system.
+However, testing is critical and we *must* find a good balance.
+Following are some general points that a good set of tests
+provide:

 - Tests must cover all features and bug code changes
+- Tests must be 100% repeatable
 - Tests should automated 100% if possible
 - Tests should combine _white_ and _black_ box testing
-- Tests must be 100% repeatable
 - Tests should be easy to run selectively
 - Tests should produce nice reports

- heavily
-trusted code base, we have to make **sure** it is of the same quality as the existing codebase, by adding one or more adequate **tests** to the systems tests.
+Faithfully writting tests for new features and regression test for bug fixes contributes over time to a increasingly stable code base.

+### Testing Builds Confidence

+As the software project evolves overtime, the developers and users gain two very important things, in addition to the obvious benefit of working software, everybody gains:

+1. Confidence to the point of taking the software for granted, they begin to rely on the software without even realizing it.

+2. Operational problems become rare because most issue are caught and fixed in a lab or a _controlled_ system on the client site.

+3. When problems do occur they are typically resolved very quickly.
+One by product of stable, well tested software is how easy they are to troubleshoot.

-#### Automated vs. Manual Tests
+## Automated vs. Manual Tests

 Tests are far more effective when the are clearly written down.
 Even better, written down AND automated.

-It is inevitable that some tests, at least in certain industries, may have to be conducted manually.
-Ideally however, you will try automating tests as close to 100% as possible.
+It is inevitable that some tests, at least in certain industries may have to be conducted manually.
+Like making sure a robot hand does not break a glass bottle, for example.
+Ideally however, you will try automating tests as close to 100% of our tests as possible.

+### Complete Test Runs ALL the Time

 With automated tests it will be common to run a complete suite of tests for every software change, every fix, every addition of new